On Inflation and Reheating Features in the Higgs-$R^2$ Model: Preheating in The Quadratic Regime

 thus we obtain

-which is belong to Airy function.
-This way we obtain the solutions
+which belongs to the Airy function.
+This way, we obtain the solutions

 with $b=\frac{2}{3}\tau^{3/2}_W$ and $J_{\pm}(\tau_W)$ is the Bessel function of the order $\pm 1/3$.
-Both functions will run from conformal time $\tau_{W end}=0$, as we taking the time when inflation is ended by $t=0$, into
+Both functions will run from conformal time $\tau_{W \text{end}}=0$, as we taking the time when inflation is ended by $t=0$, into

 Taking this result into a plot, we can check it in Fig. \ref{Airy}.
-In the figure, we only take $\tau_W=50$ since it is more convenient\footnote{Taking $\tau_W \sim 10^5$ may cause the disruption on the figure of both $Ai$ and $Bi$.}.
-Also, we can predict, in $\tau$ more than $20$, the amplitude is only slightly getting smaller and the oscillation still not terminated in the quadratic regime.
+In the figure, we only take $\tau_W=50$ since it is more convenient\footnote{Taking $\tau_W \sim 10^5$ may disrupt the figure of both $Ai$ and $Bi$.}.
+Also, we can predict in $\tau$ more than $20$, the amplitude is only slightly getting smaller, and the oscillation is still not terminated in the quadratic regime.
 We can approximate the largest $W$-boson production for the first crossing: